Michael T. Benson: Other appointments

-Executive Committee of the Northeastern Strategic Alliance (NESA) based in Florence, South Carolina; on the Advocacy Council of the Myrtle Beach Area Chamber of Commerce; on the Executive Committee of the Myrtle Beach Regional Economic Development Corporation; and on the Myrtle Beach Chamber of Commerce Board of Directors.
-In May 2021, Benson was elected to the Board of Trustees for the Omicron Delta Kappa Society (ODK) and Educational Foundation, Inc.
+Executive Committee of the Northeastern Strategic Alliance (NESA) based in Florence, South Carolina; on the Advocacy Council of the Myrtle Beach Area Chamber of Commerce; on the Conway advisory board of Coastal Carolina National Bank; on the Executive Committee of the Myrtle Beach Regional Economic Development Corporation; and on the Myrtle Beach Chamber of Commerce Board of Directors.
+In May 2021, Benson was elected to the Board of Trustees for the Omicron Delta Kappa Society (ODK) and Educational Foundation, Inc., and is currently chair of the board.

-Benson was a member of the Council of Presidents for the Association of Governing Boards of Universities and Colleges (AGB) and the Task Force for University Partnerships for the American Association of State Colleges and Universities (AASCU).
-Benson also served as the convener for all presidents of public universities in Kentucky for two years.